Valeriia-dovhal-hys/EpicStaff/README.md

 # EpicStaff - AI Agent Without The Frustration

 AI agent don't need to be complicated.
-EpicStaff gives teams visual workflows, and developers full backend control - in one platform.
+EpicStaff gives teams visual workflows and developers full backend control - in one platform.

 ## EpicStaff fixes that

 **EpicStaff** is an open-source platform for building agent-based AI systems with maximum flexebility and minimum friction.
-With **EpicStaff**, you can create AI agents that work quickly and efficiently, remember the context of your tasks, and can make decisions based on the information they receive.
+With **EpicStaff**, you can create AI agents that work quickly and efficiently, remember the context of your tasks and can make decisions based on the information they receive.

 ## We built EpicStaff because we've seen the gap and offers a dual-approach platform: